HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 The accessibility tree has a computation system that assigns the accessible name (if there is one) to a control, widget, group, or landmark such that it can be announced or targeted by assistive technology.

-The accessible name can be derived from an element's content (such as button text), an attribute (such as an image `alt` text value), or an associated element (such as a programmatically associated `label` for a form control).
+The accessible name can be derived from an element's content (such as button text), an attribute (such as an image `alt` text value), or an associated element (such as a programmatically associated [`label` for a form control](#the-label-element)).
 There is a specificity ranking that happens to determine which value is assigned to the accessible name if there are multiple potential sources.

-  {# TODO (Authors) - link to form labels section #}

 For more information about accessible names visit Léonie Watson's article, <a hreflang="en" href="https://developer.paciellogroup.com/blog/2017/04/what-is-an-accessible-name/">What is an accessible name?</a>